-I've considered whether Mr E would've transferred his pension, either through Options or another provider, and would therefore have suffered the same loss as he did, even if Options had rejected his application.
+I've considered whether Mr L would've transferred his pension, either through Options or another provider, and would therefore have suffered the same loss as he did, even if Options had rejected his application.

-I've seen no evidence to show that Mr E would've proceeded if Options had rejected his application.
-Mr E had no investment experience and no intention to move his pension anywhere before speaking to Caledonian.
-He said Caledonian's explanation of the benefits persuaded him to make the transaction.
-I don't think it's fair and reasonable to say Mr E was sufficiently determined to make the transfer and the investment that he would've done so even if Options had refused to facilitate it.
+I've seen no evidence to show Mr L would've proceeded if Options had rejected his application.
+Mr L had no investment experience.
+And he hadn't been seeking any assistance or advice in relation to his pension prior to being contacted by Caledonian.
+His evidence is that Caledonian initiated contact with him and said it had 'helped' some of his colleagues.
+He considered Caledonian 'very persuasive and very plausible'.
+Mr L thought Mr C was a financial adviser 'so it was his job to know about pension Schemes that weren't very good'.
+And Mr L 'trusted he knew what he was talking about'.
+So, I don't think it's fair and reasonable to say Mr L was sufficiently determined to make the transfer and the investment that he would've done so even if Options had refused to facilitate it.

 I have not, in any event, seen any evidence that any other SIPP operator dealt with Caledonian.
 And any operator acting fairly and reasonably should've reached the conclusion that it shouldn't deal with Caledonian.
-I don't think it'd be fair to say Mr E shouldn't be compensated based on speculation that another SIPP operator might have made the same mistakes as Options.
+I don't think it'd be fair to say Mr L shouldn't be compensated based on speculation that another SIPP operator might have made the same mistakes as Options did.

-For similar reasons, I'm not persuaded Mr E shouldn't be compensated by Options, or his compensation should be reduced, because I haven't made the finding that the FPI bond investment, in itself, was not something Options should have accepted.
-Or because the benefits from Mr E's existing pension were lost once the transfer request was made.
+For similar reasons, I'm not persuaded Mr L shouldn't be compensated by Options, or his compensation should be reduced, because I haven't made the finding that the FPI bond investment, in itself, was not something Options should have accepted.
+Or because the benefits from Mr L's existing pension were lost once the transfer request was made.
 If Options had acted fairly and reasonably to meet its regulatory obligations and good industry practice, the application wouldn't have proceeded at all.
-So no transfer request or FPI bond investment would have been made.
+So, no transfer request or FPI bond investment would have been made.

-So, I'm satisfied that Options' failure to comply with its regulatory obligations and industry best practice at the relevant time have led to Mr E suffering a loss to his pension.
-And my aim is therefore to return Mr E to the pension position he would now be in but for Options' failings.
+So, I'm satisfied that Options' failure to comply with its regulatory obligations and industry best practice at the relevant time have led to Mr L suffering a loss to his pension.
+And my aim is therefore to return Mr L to the pension position he would now be in but for Options' failings.